Wheat production in India

 Most of India's wheat is produced in the northwestern part of Indo-Gangetic plains.
 India is the second-largest producer of wheat in the world.
 Climate change has impacted the production of wheat in India.
 India has banned the exportation of wheat.

 Geography

-80% of India's total wheat production.
+80% of India's total wheat production from October to April 2025.

 Most of India's wheat is produced in the northwestern part of Indo-Gangetic plains.
 Most of India's wheat is produced in States of Uttar Pradesh, Punjab, Haryana, and Madhya Pradesh.

 Production

 Punjab produces 18% of India's wheat, which has led to the state getting the title of “Granary of India".
 Since the green revolution Punjab's wheat production has tripled.
 As of November 14, 2025, wheat was planted on 6.62 million hectares of land in India.
 As of 2025, India is the second largest producer of wheat in the world.

 A study by the International Journal of Molecular Sciences found that heat stress caused by climate change led to a reduction in grain production and grain quality due to damage to the natural processes of the plant.
 A report by the Department of Agriculture and Farmers Welfare showed that for every increase of one degree Celsius, wheat production drops by 4-5 million tons.
 As of 2025, the summer crop season has been starting late, which causes the late stages of the wheat plant's growth to coincide with the first of India's annual heat waves.
 The high temperature causes the wheat flower early and ripen faster, which leads to lower wheat production.